Teyras/MT/text/chapters/230_scheduling_related_work.md

 cost could be allowing some time before resuming an interrupted job so that additional short jobs can be scheduled in the meantime.

-Schedulers in operating systems typically switch processses frequently to give each a fair share of the computing power (the time each process is alotted is called the quantum).
+Schedulers in operating systems typically switch processes frequently to give each a fair share of the computing power (the time each process is allotted is called the quantum).
 This approach would be problematic with our implementation of job interruption -- long tasks could keep being interrupted repeatedly, causing an unnecessary delay of the job.
 However, we could still take